-- To pull docker image on your ubuntu machine use docker pull command.
+- Use the docker pull command to pull the docker image on your ubuntu machine.

 docker pull ubuntu

-- Now check the downloaded image on your ubuntu machine run docker images command.
+- Now check the downloaded image on your ubuntu machine and run the docker images command.

-- Now, run the first docker container by using below command.
+- Now, run the first docker container by using the below command.

 docker run -it ubuntu # Here i,t provides you interactive shell access and ubuntu is image name

-- To check the details of all container details ( Exited, running etc) run docker ps -a command.
+- To check all container details ( Exited, running, etc.), run the docker ps -a command.

 docker ps -a